kubesphere/helm-charts/src/test/ks-installer/README.md

 helm list
 ```

-To uninstall/delete all charts related to kubesphere:
+To uninstall/delete all charts related to ks-installer:

 ```console
 helm delete my-release